behroozbc/hashnode-blog-backup/ckye3k3qm04i68gs16gh14vpt.md

 ## Setup a private NuGet repository

-Setup a private NuGet repository have multi way.
+Setup a private NuGet repository have multi-way.
 In this post we see BaGet and how can start it.
 ## What is BaGet?
 According to https://loic-sharma.github.io/BaGet/

 `BaGet (pronounced "baguette") is a lightweight NuGet and symbol server.
 It is open source, cross-platform, and cloud ready! `
 ## Setup BaGet
-### Step one : Getting VPS and Installing Docker
+### Step one: Getting VPS and Installing Docker
-We need a VPS for install and use BaGet.
-After getting VPS it's time to installing docker.
+We need a VPS for installing and using BaGet.
+After getting VPS it's time to install docker.
 I recommend you for installing to check [docker documentation](https://docs.docker.com/engine/install/).
 Now we can start Installing BaGet

  ### Step two: Installing BaGet on docker